 Who is on the PA PAC Board of Trustees?

-- Monica Foote Ward, MPAS, PA-C, ATC (Immediate Past Chair)
+- Alan Bybee, PA-C, DFAAPA, CPAAPA (Immediate Past Chair)

-- Tillie Fowler, Senior Vice President of Advocacy (Assistant Treasurer)
+- Tillie Fowler, AAPA Senior Vice President for Advocacy and Government Relations (Assistant Treasurer)

 Who can contribute to the PA PAC?